fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

   num.odd?
 end
 ```
+On `line 1`, the `any?` method is called on the array object `[1, 2, 3]` and passed a block (denoted by the `do/end` reserved words immediately following the `any?` method call).
+The block takes a single parameter `num`.

+The `any?` method iterates through each element of the array object, passing it to the block parameter `num`.
+On `line 2`, the local block variable `num` is initialised and assigned the element from the block parameter `num`.
+The `puts` method is called and the local block variable `num` is passed to it as an argument.
+This will output the element of the array and return `nil` (the `puts` method call always returns `nil`).

+On `line 3`, the `odd?` method is called on the array element referenced by the local block variable `num`.
+The `odd?` method returns a boolean depending on whether the value of the integer object calling the `odd?` method is odd or not.
+While there is no explicit `return` in this block, Ruby will implicitly return the boolean value that is evaluated from the `odd?` method call.

+The `any?` method returns `true` if any of the elements of the array object it is called on, are evaluated as `true` by the block.
+In this case, the first and third element of the array object are odd integers, and so the `any?` method call would return `true`.

 *60) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```